TuberIA-App/TuberIA/docs/dev/api-channels.md

 ### 1. Search Channel

 Search for a YouTube channel by username or URL.
+This endpoint automatically saves the channel to the database for future use.

 **Endpoint:** `GET /api/channels/search`